JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/why.md

 ![](benchmarks.svg)

-It is fair to say that sometimes other languages an use simple tricks to improve their performance.
+It is fair to say that sometimes other languages can use simple tricks to improve their performance.
 For example, the performance of Python can be enhanced by Numba: an open-source JIT compiler that translates a subset of Python and NumPy into fast machine code using the [LLVM](https://en.wikipedia.org/wiki/LLVM) compiler.
 Since both Numba and Julia use the same compiler, it is interesting to compare the performance of Julia and Python+Numba.

 For the comparison consider the following example of estimating ``\pi`` using the Monte Carlo sampling originally posted [here](https://blakeaw.github.io/2019-09-20-numba-vs-julia/).
 A naive implementation of such estimation in pure Python 3.8.5 (using NumPy for the random number generator) is as follows: